Phonetic reversal

 Phonetic reversal is the process of reversing the phonemes or phones of a word or phrase.
 When the reversal is identical to the original, the word or phrase is called a phonetic palindrome.
 Phonetic reversal is not entirely identical to backmasking, which is specifically the reversal of recorded sound.
 This is because pronunciation in speech causes a reversed diphthong to sound different in either direction (e.g. eye [aɪ] becoming yah [jɑː]), or differently articulate a consonant depending on where it lies in a word, hence creating an imperfect reversal.

-Backmasking involves not only the reversal of the order of phonemes or phones, but the reversal of the allophonic realizations of those phonemes.
+Backmasking involves not only the reversal of the sounds and order of phonemes or phones, but the reversal of the allophonic realizations of those phonemes.
 Strictly speaking, a reversal of phonemes will still result in allophones appropriate for the new position; for example, if a word with a final /t/ is reversed so that the /t/ is initial, the initial /t/ will be aspirated in line with the conventional allophonic patterns of English phonology.

 According to proponents of reverse speech, phonetic reversal occurs unknowingly during normal speech.